filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 The lifecycle for a deal within the storage market contains distinct phases:

-1. **Discovery** - Client identifies miners and determine their current asks
+1. **Discovery** - Client identifies miners and determines their current asks
 2. **Negotiation** - Both parties come to an agreement about the terms of the deal, each party commits funds to the deal, data is transferred
 4. **Publishing** - Deal is published on chain so that it becomes valid
 5. **Handoff** - Once the deal is published, it is handled off the Storage Mining Subsystem, so that it can be added to sector, sealed, and proved so the miner can receive payments.